djmarti/network_LIF/README.md

 make
 ```

+### Problems?
+This works well in my Linux boxes, but you may get some errors depending on the compiler you use (i.e., `clang` instead of `gcc`).
+Please let me know if you have problems, and I'll try to update the makefile to make it more portable.

 ## Running the code and measuring network activity
 After compilation you will get an executable file called `simulate_one_trial`.
 This program
 simulates the activity of the network for 20 seconds and saves in text files different measures of activity.
 The files generated are: